CycloneDX/cdxgen/README.md

 ### Server arguments

 Arguments can be passed either via the query string or as a JSON body.
-Please refer to [Server Usage](docs/SERVER.md)
+Please refer to [Server Usage][docs-server]

 ### Health endpoint